muvaf/kubernetes-journey/examples/6-cluster-setup/README.md

 This will assign a new IP in the network for all `LoadBalancer` type `Service`s.
 Then in the router, we can map public ports to that IP address.

+### Install Storage Provisioner

+In order to get `PersistentVolume`s to work, we need to install a storage provisioner.
+Using Rook + Ceph is a good option https://rook.io/docs/rook/v1.5/ceph-quickstart.html

+We will not do it now in the home cluster since it requires unformatted storage drives.

 ### Install Dashboard (optional)

 We can install it via: